Non-invasive prenatal testing (NIPT)

 What is the non-invasive prenatal test (NIPT)?

-NIPTs have been offered in private centres in Australia for about 7 years.
-They are sometimes referred to by different names, depending on the company that makes them and including Harmony, Generation and Percept.
-The NIPT involves a simple blood test and can be done from 10 weeks into the pregnancy.
+In Australia, NIPTs are offered in private centres and involve an out-of-pocket cost.
+They are sometimes referred to by different names, depending on the company that makes them.
+They might be called: Harmony, Generation or Percept.

 What does it test for?